 Ginger Essential Oil Benefits

-In traditional Chinese medicine, ginger is used in conditions where the body is not able to handle internal and external moisture.
+In traditional Chinese medicine, ginger essential oil benefits are numerous and is used in conditions where the body is not able to handle internal and external moisture.
 Diarrhea from an upset stomach or excess mucus due to colds and flu are instances of internal moisture.
 Circulatory concerns such as arthritis and rheumatism are issues that are aggravated by external damp conditions in the winter.
-Ginger is a warming oil that is good for both.
+Ginger essential oil is a warming oil that is good for many benefits.

 - Country of Origin: Native to southern Asia, countries such as China, Madagascar, and India